Mormon Battalion: Enlistment

-On July 1, 1846 Captain James Allen, dispatched by Colonel (later Brigadier General) Stephen W. Kearny, arrived at the Mormons' Mosquito Creek camp.
-He carried President Polk's request for a battalion of 500 volunteers to fight in the Mexican War.
-Most members of the Church were suspicious of the request, as the Federal government had ignored the persecutions they suffered.
+On July 1, 1846, Captain James Allen, dispatched by Colonel (later Brigadier General) Stephen W. Kearny, (1794-1848), of the U.S. Army arrived at the Mormons' Mosquito Creek camp.
+He carried President Polk's request for a battalion of 500 volunteers to fight in the coming Mexican War.
+Most members of the Church were suspicious of the request, as the Federal government had ignored the persecutions that they suffered.
 They were concerned about facing discrimination by the government, as they had from both the state and federal government in the past.